This recipe for Copycat Chipotle Sofritas comes together quickly for a perfectly seasoned, hearty, healthy, plant-based taco meat.

 How to Serve Sofritas

-- Add to burritos, along with your favorite toppings.
+- Add to taco shells, corn tortillas, or homemade flour tortillas with your favorite toppings.

-- Dish out on top of cilantro lime rice to form your own burrito bowl.
+- Dish out on top of cilantro lime rice or brown rice to form your own burrito bowl.

-- Add to the filling of Vegetarian Enchiladas for a heartier filling.
+- Add to the filling of Vegetarian Enchiladas in place of the beans.

-- Add to taco salad in place of taco meat.
+- Add to a taco salad in place of taco meat.

 - 16 ounce block extra-firm tofu